Pessimism Traps and Algorithmic Interventions: Preliminaries and Basic Model

 Given this signal and the actions of preceding agents, the agent decides whether to take action $A$ or $B$.
-Let $h_t$ indicate the action of agent $t$, where an agent is identified by the time they act, and $H_{t-1}$ be the history of actions for the first $t-1$ agents.
-The agent $t$ will take an action if the probability that it is correct exceeds $\frac{1}{2}$.
-Importantly, we adopt the tie-breaking convention that if an agent is indifferent between the two options based on the calculated posteriors, they will follow their private signal $s_t$.

-With this, we can define an information cascade as follows: \begin{definition}[Information Cascade] An information cascade occurs when an agent's action no longer depends on their private signal.
-This means that either
+Let $h_t$ indicate the action of agent $t$, where an agent is identified by the time they act and $H_{t-1}$ be the history of actions for the first $t-1$ agents.
+Agent $t$ will take an action if its expected reward exceeds the expected reward of the other action.
+For concreteness, we adopt the tie-breaking convention that if an agent is indifferent between the two options based on the calculated posteriors, they follow their private signal.
+Now, we define an information cascade. \begin{definition}[Information Cascade] An information cascade occurs when an agent's action does not depend on their private signal.
+This means that one of the following occurs: